ircdocs/modern-irc/index.md

 This mode is standard, and the mode letter used for it is `"+i"`.

 If a user is set to 'invisible', they will not show up in commands such as [`WHO`](#who-command) unless they share a channel with the user that submitted the command.
-In addition, the only channels that will show up in a [`WHOIS`](#whois-command) will be those that they share with the user that submitted the command.
+In addition, the only channels that will show up in a [`WHOIS`](#whois-command) of an invisible user will be those they share with the user that submitted the command.

 ### Oper User Mode